-Current intensity is the electrical charge that a section of the conductor passes through a unit of time.
-The concept of electric current intensity is one of the first and most fundamental concepts of the study of electricity.
+Current intensity is the electrical charge that passes through a section of the conductor in a unit of time.
+This concept is one of the first and most fundamental concepts in the study of electricity.

-The electric current intensity is given by the following formula:
+The intensity of electric current is given by the following formula:

 I = Q / t